mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 > **Minimum Description Length**
 > The best AI model describes the data (and itself) in the fewest bits

-This act of describing lots of data in very few "bits" (read: words) is called compression.
+This act of describing lots of data in very few "bits" is called compression.

 MDL says that a more intelligent AI model will compresses its training dataset better